 A special library search engine that searches most (if not all) library-subscribed databases at the same time.

-The Libraries' federated search engine is known locally as EBSCO Discovery Service.
+The Libraries' federated search engine is known locally as OneSearch or EBSCO Discovery Service.

 Oversized (physically large) books.
 See Also: Quarto.